Can Distributed Ledger Technology Prevent Friendly Fraud?

 The hurdles to implementing this idea are not insignificant, but in order to make any real progress against reducing chargeback fraud, nothing less than big, bold ideas like this will suffice.
 Any merchant that has taken the time to analyze their chargebacks (and we strongly advise that every merchant do so) will know what a pervasive and costly problem friendly fraud has become, and right now there is little merchants can do about it but assiduously fight every friendly fraud chargeback that comes their way.

-We would love to see a solution like this emerge and drive away the friendly fraudsters, but for nor we’re still very much in the conceptual phase.
-In the meantime, merchants should adopt the underlying premise and create their own in-house blacklist of friendly fraudsters—most of them will repeatedly target the same merchants over and over until their schemes stop working, so there is absolutely no reason to ever accept their business a second time.
+We would love to see a solution like this emerge and drive away the friendly fraudsters, but for now we’re still very much in the conceptual phase.
+In the meantime, merchants should adopt the underlying premise and create their own in-house blacklist of friendly fraudsters.
+Most of them will repeatedly target the same merchants over and over until their schemes stop working, so there is absolutely no reason to ever accept their business a second time.